cauwt/articles/indicator_matrix_en.md

 ### 2. Why to Build Indicator Matrix
 * **To measure the quality of business development** The indicator matrix can tell us the truth of business.
 It can help us to take a clear picture of business development.
 The business quality can be measured by indicators so that we can control the business development and solve business problems discovered through data indicators and therefore improve business development in control.
-* **To establish the cause-result relationship between indicators** The relationship between result-focusing indicator and process-focusing indicator can be established through the indicator matrix so that we can trace process indicator through result indicator to locate the kernel causes of a problem.
+* **To establish the causal relationship between indicators** The causal relationship between result-focusing indicator and process-focusing indicator can be established through the indicator matrix so that we can track back to process indicator through result indicator to locate the kernel causes of a problem.
 * **To guide business user's analysis**
 The target of an indicator matrix is to establish product assessment system, activiviy effect assessment system and intellectual operations analysis system.
 * **To direct the fundamental data construction**